What's a Professional Mahjong Player and How Can You Be One?

 Not all of them, but many strong players also happen to be professionals.

 The only requirement for entering a pro organization is knowing the rules of the game inside out and paying the fees.
-You don't have to be "strong," this is not evaluated by any association.
+You don't have to be "strong," playing level and skills are not objectively measured or evaluated by any recognized association.

-Nevertheless, the competitive environment of any mahjong league will definitely make you stronger very quickly if you put in some effort.
+Nevertheless, the competitive environment of any mahjong league will definitely make you stronger very quickly if you put in the effort.

 Who are some notable professional mahjong players?